Sacred Flowers

 In terms of appearance, impatiens flowers come in many different colors.
 Impatiens colors range from reds to blues to near blacks and browns.
 However, specific colors have not been given separate meanings.
 Learn more about Flower Color Meanings.

-Iris: Sacred Flowers of the Trinity
+Iris: Sacred Flower of the Trinity

 Iris flower meanings are faith and wisdom.
 On a personal level, iris flowers mean cherished friendship.
 They can also mean my compliments.
 Finally, iris flowers mean promise in love.
+Learn more about the intricate meaning of this flower in Iris Flower Meaning – Royalty, Faith and the Symbolic Trinity.

+Historically, irises were used in gardens devoted to the Virgin Mary.
+In this context, the blade-shaped leaves denote the sorrows which “pierced her heart.”
 In addition, France uses the iris as their emblem.
 Likewise for the city of Florence, Italy.
 In short, the fleur-de-lis is one of the most well-known of all symbols, representing the Holy Trinity.
 This symbol derives from the shape of the iris flower.
 Read full article on Iris Meaning.

 Ivy Christian Symbol of Eternity